FNNDSC/fnndsc/js/rev/README.md

 ```
 BE CAREFUL, you need to change the server in the command.

-As an example, for a development version a server name could be: http://centurion.tch.harvard.edu:8060
+As an example, for a development version, a server name could be: http://centurion.tch.harvard.edu:8060

 And for a deployment version: http://centurion.tch.harvard.edu/rev/viewer/